-This is a small tree which reaches 3 to 6 m in height, with a wide, dense, umbrella or round shaped canopy.
+This is a small tree that reaches 3 to 6 m in height, with a wide, dense, umbrella or round-shaped canopy.

 The barks look greyish and creviced, branches are dark yellowish-grey.

-Leaves are well grwn up to 10-20 cm long with up to 15 pairs of sidetalks and 15-35 pairs of leaflets.
+Leaves are well grown up to 10-20 cm long with up to 15 pairs of side stalks and 15-35 pairs of leaflets.

-⇔Each part of this tree has an unique medicinal values (i.e barks, seeds, flowers, leaves etc)
+⇔Each part of this tree has unique medicinal values (i.e barks, seeds, flowers, leaves, etc)

-⇔The seeds can be used as a great medicine for treating the wounds, eczema, obesity, anemia, vitiligo, low back ache, spondylosis etc.
+⇔The seeds can be used as a great medicine for treating wounds, eczema, obesity, anemia, vitiligo, low backache, spondylosis, etc.

-⇔The fruit pods are emetic and it is used for malaria and cough reliefs.
+⇔The fruit pods are emetic and it is used for malaria and cough relief.

 ⇔The tree bark is used to treat jaundice and mouth inflammations.